-IN WITNESS WHEREOF, each of the parties has caused this Amendment to be executed under seal effective as of the Amendment Effective Date.
+IN WITNESS WHEREOF, each of the parties has caused this Amendment to be executed under seal below, effective as of the Amendment Effective Date.
+Where the Agreement is not explicitly amended, the terms of the Agreement will remain in force.
+Capitalized terms used in this Amendment that are not otherwise defined herein shall have the meanings such terms are given in the Agreement.